Snow Spot World Map

 When it comes to resorts made for freeriding, Canada has plenty to offer with stunning conditions particularly in December.
 Whistler/Blackcomb is amazing for backcountry and freestyle skiing with year round snow park, however be prepared for longer queues during Christmas and Easter.
 Big White has various terrain for riders on every level.
 Lifts are usually uncrowded and local facilities are decent.
 Lake Louise is another resort with extraordinary freeriding possibilities on four mountain faces.
 The village gives an impression of a remote location, yet it is situated less than 2 h drive from Calgary.
 Further south is Fernie and in the west – Kicking Horse.
 Both are perfect, crowd-free spots, which draw attention of freeride and freestyle backcountry enthusiasts.

 Alaska offers immense potential for ambitious skiers and riders: steep terrain, plenty of chutes and spines.
 Snow, which "sticks" to the steeps, generates a snow cover with a lot of stability and favorable avalanche conditions.
-Massive snowfalls are both, blessing and inconvenience at the same time, incredible fun but also causing many down days.
+Massive snowfalls in Alaska are both, blessing and inconvenience at the same time, incredible fun but also causing many down days.
 During the short, but exceptional 3 months season, the best regions for heliskiing are Valdez, Haines and Chugach Mountains.
 While in February you will experience waist deep powder and some down days, in April you will get up to 15 hours daylight with boot top to shin deep powder as well as less down days.

 Furthermore, we have trips to all skiing and snowboarding destinations in the world.
 For example: Ski Boat Touring in Norway, Powder Trips to Japan, Heliski in Chile, Backcountry Trips to India, Heliski in New Zealand, Snowcat Skiing in Macedonia, Heli Ski Trips to Georgia, Uzbekistan, Kirgistan, Kamchatka, Iran and many more!